Hiking For Her logo showing blue female backpacker wearing a backpack and carrying trekking poles ascending the words Hiking and Her

 Then I make up time with lunches built around tasty, uncrushable trail foods high in carbohydrates with protein and fat playing supportive roles.

-In addition, I pack a multivitamin and other nutritional supplements, "just in case".
+In addition, I pack a multivitamin and other nutritional supplements like magnesium, "just in case".

 So just know that predicting ahead of time what your mind and body might be screaming for after a few days on the trail is a wise move!